Hi-Vis Clothing for Warehousing and Logistics: What Amazon, UPS & DHL Suppliers Get Right

 The scale of hi-vis clothing procurement in the warehousing and logistics sector is staggering.
 A company like Amazon operates hundreds of fulfillment centers, each employing thousands of workers, many of whom are required to wear hi-vis clothing when working in areas with vehicle movement.
 The same is true for UPS, DHL, FedEx, CEVA, DB Schenker, and the dozens of third-party logistics providers operating at large scale.

-The suppliers who win these contracts — and who maintain them over time — have figured out something that smaller buyers can learn from: hi-vis clothing programs at scale require systems thinking, not just good product.
+The suppliers who win these contracts and and who maintain them over time — have figured out something that smaller buyers can learn from: hi-vis clothing programs at scale require systems thinking, not just good product.
 The garment is important, but so is the program around it: how garments are specified, tracked, replaced, washed, and managed across a large, distributed workforce.

-This article draws on what the best logistics sector workwear programs do well, and translates those lessons for brand owners, distributors, and procurement managers who serve or aspire to serve this sector.
+This article draws on what the best logistics sector workwear programs do well, and translates those lessons for brand owners, distributors, and procurement managers who serve or aspire to serve this sector.!Screen printing on hi-vis workwear for large-scale logistics operations

 What Makes Logistics Hi-Vis Different from Road Construction